William West Durant: Great Camps

 Ella's victory, however, proved largely pyrrhic.
 William had been living beyond his means for several years, and Collis Huntington had bailed him out as needed, but in 1900, Huntington died unexpectedly at Pine Knot.
 Between his divorce, his creditors and his sister's suit, William's financial position deteriorated rapidly, and by 1904, he declared bankruptcy.
 His ex-wife Janet followed suit, claiming bankruptcy in 1913.

 He married a Canadian woman 23 years his junior who kept a boardinghouse in New York City and dabbled in real estate.
 He tried a number of modest ventures, and then returned to the Adirondacks to manage a hotel on Long Lake, and then another on Lake Harris.
 This was followed, in 1910 by an attempt at mushroom farming in Maine that went nowhere.
 He worked for three years for a development on Long Island, and then worked doing title searches for Adirondack land sales.

+Death

 William West Durant died at Mount Sinai Hospital on June 1, 1934, age 83, and was interred in the family's mausoleum, built in Brooklyn's fashionable Greenwood Cemetery in 1873 for $60,000.
 His sister Heloise was not to have a place there.
 According to a letter he wrote in 1932 to his old friend Poultney Bigelow, William said, "I am poor but in good health and not unhappy.
 What more can anyone expect?"

+Legacy

 William West Durant's life has been written about in Donaldson's, Hochschild's and Gilborn's non-fiction biographies.
 Sheila Myers wrote a trilogy of novels on the Durant family which includes William West Durant as a main character.